 Exscientia is a University of Dundee spinout and featured on the Fast Track Tech 100 in 2020.
-In 2021, the company launched its first office in Miami as part of its continued expansion.
+In 2021, the company launched its first office in Miami as part of its international expansion.
 The company now has offices in the UK, US, and Japan.

 Total funds raised: £83.5m

-Featurespace has developed analytics software that aims to profile online customer activity and predict future individual behaviour.
+Featurespace has developed analytics and AI software that aims to profile online customer activity and predict future individual behaviour.
 It also aims to prevent and intercept online fraud and optimise marketing conversions in real-time.
 The company’s primary technology is a platform called Adaptive Behaviour Analytics, which discerns between real customers and fraudulent entities.

 Featurespace is a spinout from the University of Cambridge.
 It attended the prestigious Future Fifty Accelerator in 2018 and appeared on the Deloitte Fast 50 thrice, alongside a host of other high-growth lists, including the Fast Track Tech 100 in 2020.

-The company has raised £83.5m across eight rounds, with backers including some of the UK’s leading spinout investors, such as IP Group.
+The AI company has raised £83.5m across eight rounds, with backers including some of the UK’s leading spinout investors, such as IP Group.
 Other backers include local Cambridge investors like Cambridge Angels and Cambridge Capital Group, alongside some larger-scale firms like Insight Partners and Merian Chrysalis Investments.

 Total funds raised: £77.1m

-The company has attended two accelerators: the Future Fifty accelerator and AG Elevate accelerator.
+The AI company has attended two accelerators: the Future Fifty accelerator and AG Elevate accelerator.
 ComplyAdvantage has been named in numerous high growth lists, most recently the Deloitte Fast 50 in 2019 and the Fast Track Tech Track 100 in 2020.

 Total funds raised: £72.7m

 The cars operate physically on the racing track, but also within a mixed ‘computer reality’, where obstacles and rewards are overlaid on the track virtually.
-The algorithms driving the cars must react to virtual obstacles and go out of their way to collect items—such as coins—which will add penalties or reduction to their overall racing time.
+The algorithms driving the cars must react to virtual obstacles and go out of their way to collect items—such as coins—which will either add penalties or reduce their overall racing time.
 This ensures variety in the races, as the AI algorithms developed by each team calculate the ‘cost’ of routes in real-time, working out the path of least resistance.